nusneuromorphic/nusneuromorphic.github.io/research/index.md

 # __Research Topics__ #

-## Spiking Neural Networks ##
->Spiking Neural Networks use biologically plausible models of neuron as their computational unit.
->It is one of the major foucus of our research, especially supervised learning for processing data from event based senosrs
->such as silicon retina, silicon cochlea etc.
->We are also looking to configure spiking neural networks for implementation in neuromorphic hardwares
->for power efficient computing.
-><p align=center>
->	<iframe width="512" height="288" src="https://www.youtube.com/embed/JGdatqqci5o" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-></p>

 ## Event-based Vision ##
 >Supervised learning and low-power processing of data from event based cameras
 >such as dynamic vision sensor (DVS), Asynchronous Time-based Image Sensor (ATIS) etc., is another major focus of research in our team.